Topic: Adaptive Management

 Meeting dates: October 26-29, 2020, 5-7 p.m. and 7:30-9:30 p.m.

-Due to coronavirus concerns, this tutorial, originally scheduled as an in-person event in April, will be conducted remotely.
-There will be two webinars each evening for which participants will register.
-Some selected participants will be invited to attend two breakout hands-on sessions per evening.
+Due to coronavirus concerns, this tutorial, originally scheduled as an in-person event in April, was conducted remotely.
+There were two webinars each evening for which participants registered.
+Selected participants attended two breakout hands-on sessions per evening.